nanoframework/Samples/samples/SerialCommunication/README.md

-# System.IO.Ports serial Communication sample
+# 🌶️ to 🌶️🌶️ - System.IO.Ports serial Communication sample

 Shows how to use the [System.IO.Ports](http://docs.nanoframework.net/api/System.IO.Ports.html) API to send/receive data using an UART (COM port).